umputun/spot/README.md

 SimploTask supports the following command-line options:

 - `-f`, `--file=`: Specifies the playbook file to be used.
-Defaults to spt.yml.
-You can also set the environment variable $SPT_FILE to define the playbook file path.
+Defaults to spot.yml.
+You can also set the environment variable $SPOT_FILE to define the playbook file path.
 - `t`, `--task=`: Specifies the task name to execute.
 The task should be defined in the playbook file.
   If not specified all the tasks will be executed.
 - `-d`, `--target=`: Specifies the target name to use for the task execution.
 The target should be defined in the playbook file and can represent remote hosts, inventory files, or inventory URLs.
 User can pass a host name or IP instead of the target name for a quick override.
 If not specified the default target will be used.